 looking skin.
 Dr. Francis Cook MacGregor, a research scientist and member of the rehabilitation team at New York University Medical Center

-states "In our culture the way one looks makes a difference in the response one
+states "In our culture the way one looks makes a difference in the response one gets.

 It is this fact that defines one's identity because it defines the reaction of others."
 The mouth is the second most noticed feature of

 the face, preceded only by the eyes.
-The disfigured face may be transformed by plastic /reconstructive surgery, corrective cosmetics or
+The disfigured face may be transformed by plastic/reconstructive surgery, corrective cosmetics or

 by Corrective Pigment Camouflage (CPC).